robbiemanson/rm-css-utilities/README.md

 5. Make any required changes then merge branch into master: `git checkout master; git merge --no-ff <branch-name>`
 6. Push up the new version of master (`git push origin master`).
 7. [Create a new release](https://help.github.com/articles/creating-releases/) with a useful description.
 Original PR is probably a good starting point. **If making breaking changes, provide guidance in the release notes about what changes will have to be made in other projects**
 8. [Publish the npm package](https://docs.npmjs.com/getting-started/publishing-npm-packages) (`npm publish`) with a new version number.
-No need to manually update the Bower package, as Bower relies solely on git tags for package version information.

 ### How to…